Thai authorities arrest four activists over attempted protest

-Soldiers detained one student activist from the New Democracy opposition group late on Wednesday.
-Police arrested a further three members of the group on Thursday.
+Soldiers detained one student activist from the New Democracy opposition group late on Wednesday and police arrested a further three members of the group on Thursday.

-A Bangkok military court later released the students, saying there was no reason to detain them because the punishment for defying a junta ban on protests was negligible.

-“There was no point to detain them,” said Anon Numpa, a lawyer for the activists.

 They were the latest arrests by the army, which took power in a May 2014 coup and has since curbed basic freedoms and cracked down on critics.